xXleowXx/gitlab-charts/doc/advanced/external-object-storage/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/25877) in GitLab 13.4.

-Direct support for Azure Blob storage is available.
+Direct support for Azure Blob storage is available for [uploaded attachments, CI job artifacts, LFS, and other object types supported via the consolidated settngs](https://docs.gitlab.com/ee/administration/object_storage.html#storage-specific-configuration).
 In previous GitLab versions, an [Azure MinIO gateway](azure-minio-gateway.md) was needed.

+The Azure MinIO gateway is still needed for backups.
+Follow [this issue](https://gitlab.com/gitlab-org/charts/gitlab/-/issues/2298) for more details.

 NOTE: **Note:**
 GitLab [does not support](https://github.com/minio/minio/issues/9978) the Azure MinIO gateway as the storage for the Docker Registry.